Aro-geo/focusmate-app/README.md

 ---

-*Built with ❤️ for productivity enthusiasts using modern React, Vercel serverless functions, and Neon PostgreSQL*
+*Built with ❤️ for productivity enthusiasts using modern React, Vercel serverless functions, and Supabase PostgreSQL*

 ## 📄 License